Sri-Karthick-S/Music-Subscription/README.md

 ##  User Interface

 The application provides the following UI pages:
-- `login.html` – Users can log in using registered credentials
+- `auth.html` – Users can log in using registered credentials and new users can sign up

 ![Login Page](loginpage.png)

-- `register.html` – New users can sign up

 ![Register Page](registerpage.png)

 - `main.html` – Main dashboard to search and subscribe to music